-“In sensual and vivid prose, [Alexandersdottir] gives voice to a young woman in the process of finding her place in the world … The absence of her father’s presence runs like a thread through the text.
+“In sensual and vivid prose, [Alexandersdottir] gives voice to a young woman in the process of finding her place in the world … The longing for her father’s presence runs like a thread through the text.
 So does desire, the use of sex as a means to an end … Alexandersdottir portrays Ruby without ironic distance and with a keen eye for the ever-changing motives of self-deception … I have no doubt: April Alexandersdottir is a gifted debut author with a bright future ahead of her.”

 5/6 stars, Gabriel Moro, VG

-“Alexandersdottir’s debut novel, Ruby Baby, is a diamond that has practically been polished to perfection, a ruby-red literary treasure… Just as the search for validation is the driving force behind Ruby, the prose is the driving force behind the text itself.
+“A diamond that has practically been polished to perfection, a ruby-red literary treasure… Just as the search for validation is the driving force behind Ruby, the prose is the driving force behind the text itself.
 Alexandersdottir’s apt word combinations add as much originality as they do tempo … a funny and serious, intelligent and emotional, steady and exploratory book.”

 5/6 stars, Joachim Tjøstheim, Dagbladet